Skip to main content

 Rehearse real travel scenarios like ordering food and asking for directions with an AI speaking partner.

-If ser is used with things that don't change much, estar is for those cases where things do change.
+If ser describes permanent states, estar is used to describe temporary conditions.
 That can seem a little vague, so once again, let's chop this up into separate categories.

 Emotions

-Feelings are by their very nature changeable, so it only makes sense that they would use estar.
+Feelings are by their very nature changeable, so it only makes sense that estar would be used for them.

 • Estoy feliz. — I'm happy.